logo RankiaUnited Kingdom

 Both premium bonds and ISAs are tax-free, but not in the same way.

 With premium bonds, any prize you win is yours, untaxed.
-But you’re not guaranteed to win anything.
-In fact, most people earn below the equivalent interest rates you’d get elsewhere.
+But you're not guaranteed to win anything.
+In fact, most people earn below the equivalent interest rates you'd get elsewhere — particularly as the prize rate has been cut from its 2023 peak.

 With an ISA, on the other hand, you get to keep all your earnings.
-Whether it’s the interest from a Cash ISA or the investment growth inside a Stocks and Shares ISA, nothing is lost to tax as long as it stays within your annual ISA allowance (£20,000 for 2025).
+Whether it's the interest from a Cash ISA or the investment growth inside a Stocks and Shares ISA, nothing is lost to tax as long as it stays within your annual ISA allowance (£20,000 for 2026/27, frozen until 2030).

 So, while both options tick the "tax-free" box, only one actually puts consistent returns in your pocket.